Contact Us for a Free Consultation (213) 542-0979

 • a felony conviction carries a penalty of two, three, or four years in a California state prison and fines.

-If the prosecutor can prove a specific type of assault with the regulated firearms, the PC 245 charge is also a straight felony that carries an increased sentence of four, eight, or twelve years in a state prison.
+If the prosecutor can prove a specific type of assault with the regulated firearms, the PC 245 charge is also a straight felony that carries an increased sentence of four, eight, or twelve years in state prison.

 Additionally, if a semi-automatic firearm was used in the assault, it's also a straight felony crime that carries a sentence of three, six, or nine years in prison.